-How Much the MSI GS65 Stealth Thin Costs
+MSI GS65 Stealth Thin price and configurations

 I felt like the belle of the ball reviewing the $1,999 model of the MSI GS65 Stealth Thin, which has a 3.9-GHz, six-core Intel Core i7-8750H processor, 16GB of RAM, a 512GB M.2 SSD and an Nvidia GeForce GTX 1070 Max-Q GPU with 8GB of RAM.

-If that's too rich for your blood, there's the $1,799 model, which gives you a 256GB M.2 SSD and a Nvidia GeForce GTX 1060 Max-Q GPU with 6GB of VRAM.
 Want more storage?
 MSI has a $2,999 iteration that doubles the RAM and SSD capacity to 32GB and 1TB, respectively, in a Super RAID 4 configuration.

 The Stealth's 15.6-inch display only comes in 1920 x 1080 resolution.
 But while I wished for a QHD or 4K version, I appreciated the 144-Hertz refresh rate, which should help cut down on screen tears and latency.
 I also marveled over the incredibly vivid hues, like the pink and green neon holographic controls in the Tears of Steel short.
 Details were sharp enough that I could see the individual scales in a snakeskin jacket as well as the dirt and grime that settled into the cracks and crevices of the well-worn red garment.